mjanes71/megan-roach-demo/Multi_Node_Roach_Demo.md

 cockroach init --insecure --host=localhost:26257
 ```

-Check out your 3 node cluster in the dashboard
+### Check out your 3 node cluster in the dashboard :eyes:
 ```
 http://localhost:8080
 ```
-*If doing a live demo, this is a really good place to pause and explain what a cockroach cluster is and how that relates to a k8s cluster*
+:zap: *If doing a live demo, this is a really good place to pause and explain what a cockroach cluster is and how that relates to a k8s cluster*

-Create a database with a table and a few records
+### Create a database with a table and a few records :page_facing_up:
 ```
 cockroach sql --url 'postgresql://root@localhost:26257/defaultdb?sslmode=disable'
 ```